penguab/Insulin_Resistance_Network/README.md

 {Population}_{tissue}_Bayesian.tsv: The Bayesian network for each tissue.

-ARmuscleRNAseqBGI_135_sample-Normalized_Count-DESeq2_with_annot.txt.gz: Muscle transcriptome with normalized read counts in the Arkansas cohort.
+ARmuscleRNAseqBGI_135_sample-Normalized_Count-DESeq2_with_annot.txt.gz: Muscle RNA-seq with normalized read counts in the Arkansas cohort.

-ArkansasND_Cohort-phenotype_data-FinalSept2009.txt: Meta file for muscle transcriptome in the Arkansas cohort.
+ArkansasND_Cohort-phenotype_data-FinalSept2009.txt: Meta file for muscle RNA-seq in the Arkansas cohort.

 ## Citation